Updated: Aug 16

 If you could go back in time to save someone you cared about, would you.
 Knowing it would change your future.
 Would the uncertainty of how your future would change stop you?
 Or will you take the plunge?
 Naho Takamiya's first day of her sophomore year of high school is off to an uneasy start.
 After waking up late, she receives a strange letter addressed to her.
 However, the letter is from herself—10 years in the future!
 At first, Naho is skeptical of the note; yet, after witnessing several events described to take place.
 Will Naho change her future?

 Now Orange can be a hit or miss anime for some people.
-This was interesting concept to watch.
+This was interesting series to watch.
 We watch a group of teens try to rewrite their future by changing their present.
 This “time-travel” anime can be a bit confusing and slow in a few parts of the series.
 The viewer can get frustrated with the development of characters and the actions.
 You must remember this is drama but more specifically a melodrama with hints of tragedy.
 The romance and drama in the series makes it entertaining, but it doesn’t capture you like some other dramas.
 However, Orange is a unique anime in regard to its time travel element.
-This is a hit a or miss anime.
+By no means is this a bad anime.
+The characters are compelling as they try understand the situation they are in and use their own abilities to change everything.
+We watch them struggle with themselves and how it impacts the friendship dynamic.
 Watch it and create your own opinion from it.

 9. Your Lie in April